RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check the ability to display old reports for cleanup with max-age specified
 * Check the ability to perform database cleanup on startup

+## `ccx-notification-service/configuration.feature`

+* Check that notification service exits with exit code 1 if no destination is configured
+* check that service exits with status 4 if rules content cannot be fetched

 ## `ccx-notification-service/customer_notifications.feature`

 * Check that notification service does not need kafka if database has no new report